Table of Contents

 - Acute and rapidly progressive hypoxia with bilateral pulmonary edema due to alveolar injury caused by pulmonary or systemic insults

-- 40% die within 28 days from onset of ARDS, mainly due to septic shock and multiple organ dysfunction syndrome (MODS)
+- 40% die within 28 days from onset of ARDS, mainly due to infection / sepsis and multiple organ dysfunction syndrome

-- DAD is the most common morphological pattern of ARDS; however the clinical syndrome of ARDS is not synonymous with the pathologic diagnosis of DAD
+- Although DAD is the typical morphology of ARDS, clinical syndrome of ARDS is not synonymous with the pathologic diagnosis of DAD

 - DAD pattern is often characterized by hyaline membranes in acute phase but shows a wide variety of findings that makes the diagnosis challenging